Syllabus (Fall 2019)

 Earth 501: Contemporary Controversies in the Earth Sciences

-This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to jump to a specific section.
-You should read the entire document, as well as material covered in the course orientation.
+This syllabus is divided into several sections, as listed below.
+You should read the entire document, as well as the material covered in the course orientation.

 - Course Overview